mwilliamson/http-api-proxy/README.md

   * `interval`: Ensure that at least `interval` milliseconds elapse between each request to this site.
 * `cacheAge` (optional): If set, successful GET requests will be cached for `cacheAge` milliseconds.
 * `cachePath` (optional): If set, the specified path will be used to persist the cache.
+* `defaultInterval` (optional): If set, any requests to an upstream host that have not been explicitly configured will use this value for `interval`.

 ## Examples